1/31/2025

 speaker

-Martin Melbae
+Melbae Martin

-Analyst, ABG Sandal Collier
+Analyst, ABG Sundal Collier

 Okay.
 And say, what would be the yield on the forest?
-If you were to buy a forest, you hint that the profitability is good.
+If you were to buy a forest, you illustrate, you hint that the profitability is good.
 What would be the yield on the forest today, in your opinion?

 speaker